Back

 Solution: 4

 Details: In addition, a zero represents an empty or null value.
-If then, zero is an empty value, the four ones added to zero is 4.
+If then, zero is an empty value, the four ones added to zero equals 4.

 )